 Workers' Compensation Insurance

 Required for most Florida businesses.
-Workers' comp protects your employees AND your business — covering medical expenses, lost wages, and employer liability.
+Workers' comp protects your employees AND your business — covering medical expenses, lost wages, employer liability, and the compliance paperwork contractors often need before stepping onto a job site.

 - Required for construction with 1+ employees including non-exempt corporate officers or LLC members, non-construction with 4+ including non-exempt owners, and agriculture with 6 regular employees and/or 12 seasonal workers meeting DFS time thresholds